 What you will learn:

 Jim Craven is a lawyer, mediator, and frequent speaker in the conflict resolution field.
-He has been practicing law for 36 years and remains of counsel to the Spokane, Washington, law firm of Evans, Craven & Lackie which he cofounded in 1978.
-He has extensive experience in the mediation of complex disputes, having served clients throughout the northwest since 1990.
+He has been practicing law for 40 years and remains of counsel to the Spokane, Washington, law firm of Evans, Craven & Lackie which he co-founded in 1978.
+He has extensive experience in the mediation of complex disputes, having served mediation clients throughout the northwest since 1990.
 He serves on the construction, commercial and mediation panels of the American Arbitration Association, and is a member of the Washington Mediation Association.
-Craven was a trial lawyer for 25 years before becoming a full-time neutral.
+Craven was a trial lawyer for over 25 years before becoming a full-time neutral.
 His trial practice emphasized complex construction, environmental, commercial, and professional negligence litigation.
-He received his law degree from Gonzaga University and the LL.M. in dispute resolution from Pepperdine University.
+He received his law degree from Gonzaga University and the LLM in dispute resolution from Pepperdine University.
 In addition to his dispute resolution practice, Craven consults with business and government on a wide range of issues.